patternfly-kotlin/mvp/README.md

 }
 ```

-Finally, you have to specify a tag or an element which is used by the place manager uses to show the presenter's views:
+Finally, you have to specify a tag, or an element which is used by the place manager to show elements of the views:

 ```kotlin
 val placeManager = ...